Riley-Py/UWaterloo-Work/Long-Term Memory.md

 - *Categorization* - material organized into categories is easier to recall than information with no apparent organization
 	- Studies show that asking people to organize it in their own categories improves recall
 - *Encoding specificity* - memory is improved when information available at encoding is also available at retrieval (memory retrieval is better for a midterm if the studying/testing is in the same room rather than different rooms)
+- Related retrieval cues help with memory retrieval, and not so relevant retrieval cues don't
-- Information unrelated to the material can be a good retrieval cue
+- Information unrelated to the material can be a good retrieval cue, and this was supported with a scuba diving study, where lists learned underwater were recalled best in underwater environments, and lists on shore were best recalled on shore (called the *context effect*)
+- *state-dependent learning*